Harmony OS: Huawei’s Game-Changing Operating System

 What is Harmony OS?

-Huawei has tried to distill the essence of its Harmony OS in just one tagline: A micro-kernel-based, distributed OS for all scenarios.
-Sounds like a mouth full of chocolate, yeah?
+Huawei has tried distilling its Harmony OS’s essence into just one tagline: A micro-kernel-based, distributed OS for all scenarios.
+That sounds like a mouthful of chocolate, yeah?

 We will talk more about the technical side in a bit, but the first part starts with the aspect that says “for all scenarios.”

-Harmony OS isn’t explicitly designed to be an Android OS rival; it is a rival to every smart operating system you can imagine.
+Harmony OS isn’t explicitly designed to rival Android OS; it rivals every smart operating system you can imagine.

 Huawei explained that its Harmony OS is the next step in establishing a fast connection between the end-user and the ever-changing digital space.

-Huawei believes that the most significant changes are just close to us with the birth of 5G, artificial intelligence, the growing relevance of cloud technology, and the rapidly growing Internet of Things market.
+Huawei believes that the most significant changes are just around the corner, with the birth of 5G, artificial intelligence, the growing relevance of cloud technology, and the rapidly growing Internet of Things market.

-This working together of all these makes up what Huawei has titled a seamless AI life, a convergence of the next-generation technology that it believes will cut across all of our smart devices both in the home and on the go for several years to come.
+This working together makes up what Huawei has titled a seamless AI life, a convergence of the next-generation technology that it believes will affect all of our smart devices, both in the home and on the go, for several years.

 Huawei believes that the issue is that many of the smart technologies we use every day have refused to interact with each other, talk more, or work seamlessly together.

-This challenge is not a new one in any way.
-Many operating systems are flawed because of manufacturer rivalries or because of hardware necessity, with even highly versatile open-source platforms such as Linux facing challenges because of their origin as a laptop/PC system.
+This challenge is not new.
+Many operating systems are flawed because of manufacturer rivalries or hardware necessity, and even highly versatile open-source platforms such as Linux face challenges because they originated as laptop/PC systems.

 This is also something we have seen for decades with Android.
-Google has continued to struggle to recapture the Android magic for its TV platforms and wearable devices.
+Google has struggled to recapture the magic of Android for its TV platforms and wearable devices.

 Chromecast is Google’s best-selling physical product, built on cast instead of Android TV; this also tells a lot.

-So Huawei has decided that instead of going through the stress of re-purposing an operating system or rebuilding the same applications and repeating the same things over and over, they would instead unleash a sparkling new operating system, and the Tech giant claims they have been working on the Harmony OS for close to a decade.
+So Huawei has decided to unleash a sparkling new operating system instead of going through the stress of repurposing an operating system or rebuilding the same applications and repeating the same things over and over.
+The tech giant claims it has been working on the Harmony OS for close to a decade.

 1 + 8 + N